The Influence of the West on the Development of Japanese Bonsai

 Japanese Red Pine, Pinus densiflora, from the Japanese Collection, the National Bonsai Museum, Washington, DC.
 Picture taken in December, 2022.
 The small sign reads “Gift of the Imperial Household Japan, 1976.
 In training since 1795”.

-Within a few years of Commodore Perry’s visits to Japan, Japanese arts, crafts and plants (including potted trees) were exported and exhibited in Europe and America.
-We know that imported woodcut prints by masters of the ukiyo-e school had a profound influence on European artists, transforming the work of James McNeill Whistler, Van Gogh, and many of the impressionists and post-impressionists (7).
-The term “Japonisme” refers to this passionate interest in Japanese culture and artifacts that swept through Europe at that time.
+Within a few years of Commodore Perry’s visits to Japan, Japanese arts, crafts and plants (including potted trees) were exported to and exhibited in Europe and America.
+We know that imported woodcut prints by masters of the ukiyo-e school had a profound influence on European artists, transforming the work of James McNeill Whistler, Van Gogh, and many of the impressionists and post-impressionists.
+(7) The term “Japonisme” refers to this passionate interest in Japanese culture and artifacts that swept through Europe at that time.

-Parisians saw their first formal exhibition of Japanese arts and crafts when Japan sponsored a pavilion at the World’s fair of 1867 (7).
-The Centennial exhibition held in Philadelphia in 1876 featured a Japanese pavilion with at least one dwarfed tree in a pot (5).
-The first extensive display of dwarfed trees outside of Japan occurred in Paris in 1878 at the famous “L’Exposition Universelle” (see above images) (6).
-What role did Japanese participation in these exhibitions play in the development of Japanese bonsai?
+Parisians saw their first formal exhibition of Japanese arts and crafts when Japan sponsored a pavilion at the World’s fair of 1867.
+(7) The Centennial exhibition held in Philadelphia in 1876 featured a Japanese pavilion with at least one dwarfed tree in a pot.
+(5) The first extensive display of dwarfed trees outside of Japan occurred in Paris in 1878 at the famous “L’Exposition Universelle” (see above images).
+(6).\ What effect did Japanese participation in these exhibitions have on the development of Japanese bonsai?

-With the adoption or acceptance of the Western concept of “Fine Art” by the Japanese, efforts at promoting the concept of holding exhibitions of bonsai at art museums were undertaken.
+With the adoption or acceptance of the Western concept of “Fine Art” in Japan, some bonsai enthusiasts promoted the idea of holding bonsai exhibitions at art museums.
 Dubbed “Bonsai Art Campaigning”, these efforts were led by bonsai collector Toshio Kobayashi with aid from sculptor Fumio Asakura.
-Asakura is often referred to in Japan as Asia’s Rodin and considered the father of western-style sculpture in Japan (10).
-Their work resulted in the Kokufu-ten exhibit being held in 1934 at the Tokyo Prefectual Art Museum (now the Tokyo Metropolitan Art Museum) (8).
+Asakura is often referred to in Japan as Asia’s Rodin and considered the father of western-style sculpture in Japan.
+(10) Their work resulted in the Kokufu-ten exhibit being held in 1934 at the Tokyo Prefectual Art Museum (now the Tokyo Metropolitan Art Museum).
+(8)

 I have tried to show that there was both ample opportunity for contact with the West to influence the development of Japanese bonsai during the late Edo (1603-1867), Meiji (1868-1912) and Taisho (1912-1926) periods and further that there is evidence that this did indeed occur.
 So much of our scholarly writing about Japanese bonsai focuses on its introduction to the West, while the introduction of Western ideas into Japan and their effects on bonsai has been largely ignored until relatively recently.
 This essay is not intended to diminish Japanese bonsai in any way, but rather to generate a fuller and more complete understanding of this wonderful art form.